isomerpages/edb-ostln/resources/ostin-media-gallery/_posts/2025-05-16-post-OSTIn Witnessed the MOU Signing Between SpeQtral and SES Satellites.md

-companies, together with SES’s satellite QKD expertise and position as a global content and connectivity solutions provider - to make quantum communications more accessible worldwide and allow seamless services for end-users in Asia and Europe.&nbsp;🛰️
+companies, together with SES’s satellite QKD expertise and position as a global content and connectivity solutions provider - to make quantum communications more accessible worldwide and allow seamless services for end-users in Asia and Europe.&nbsp;
 <br>
 </p>
 <div class="isomer-image-wrapper">